Visit the Andamooka open-air sculpture studio between 2pm - 3pm daily

 Cal came across a unique vein of stone that contained all the characteristics required to commence work on his concepts.
 Cal then received a commission to create a sculptural work at a property in Kyneton, nearby Melbourne.

-The 1st intricarved stone sculpture Cal completed is Stone River #4.
+The 1st Intricarved stone sculpture Cal completed is Stone River #4.
 Stone River #4 is 2.6 meters long by 1.74 meters high.
 Weighing approximately 3 ton.

 This initial large-scale work led to the development of smaller, ‘portable’ sculptures.
-The first portable sculpture and 2nd in the intricarved series is the scaled down Stone River. #6 death adder.
+The first portable sculpture and 2nd in the Intricarved series is the scaled down Stone River. #6 death adder.

 Walls became cubes.
 Cubes became planets.
 Planets became pyramids.